 The Addiction Policy Scholars Program seeks to empower a network of diverse leaders to address one of the most pressing challenges in U.S. society — substance use disorder.
-Addiction Policy Scholars are current and emerging leaders with lived experience (personal, family and professional) with addiction and recovery.
+Addiction Policy Scholars are current and emerging leaders with lived experience (personal, family, and professional) with addiction and recovery.

-We are pleased to welcome our inaugural cohort of Addiction Policy Scholars below:
+Learn more about our inaugural cohort of Addiction Policy Scholars below:

 Marianne Gibson Headshot